SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 ![SAP Business Application Studio - Google Chrome](./images/image5.png)

-Refresh the preview browser, then navigate back to the Fiori launch page.
+Navigate back to the Fiori launch page and refresh the browser.
-Data will now be immediately loaded when starting the app.
+Data will now be immediately loaded in the list report page when starting the app.

 ## Exercise 3.2 Enable control level variant management